Archive for September, 2024

 The Michigan Supreme Court recently issued a long-awaited opinion in Mothering Justice v.
 Attorney General, restoring the 2018 voter-initiated provisions from the Improved Workforce Opportunity Wage Act (“IWOWA”) and the Earned Sick Time Act (“ESTA”).

-The voter-initiated IWOWA set the general minimum wage at $12.00/hr. for 2022; with annual increases to the minimum wage every year thereafter based upon inflation as calculated by the State Treasury Department.
-The legislature in 2018 amended that law to provide lessor increases (to $10.56/hr. for 2024 & $10.80/hr. for 2025) until it reached a maximum of $12.05 in 2030.
-The Michigan Supreme Court held that this amendment was unconstitutional, and the original provisions needed to be reinstated via a phased in process starting February 21, 2025.
-The Court called for the reinstatement of original level increases listed in the IWOWA ($0.65/hr. each year), plus all of each year’s inflation factors.
+The voter-initiated IWOWA set the general minimum wage at $12.00/hr. for 2022 with annual increases to the minimum wage every year thereafter based upon inflation as calculated by the State Treasury Department.
+The legislature in 2018 amended that law to provide lesser increases (to $10.56/hr. for 2024 & $10.80/hr. for 2025) until it reached a maximum of $12.05 in 2030.
+The Michigan Supreme Court held that this amendment was unconstitutional and the original provisions needed to be reinstated via a phased in process starting Feb.
+21, 2025.
+The court called for the reinstatement of the original increases listed in the IWOWA ($0.65/hr. each year), plus each year’s inflation factors.

 The ESTA mandates that all employees (full-time, part-time, temporary, and seasonal) accrue sick time at a rate of 1 hour for every 30 hours worked.
 Employees accrue up to 72 hours (unless employer selects a higher limit) of paid sick time in a year.
 Employees of “small businesses” (employers with fewer than 10 employees) accrue up to 40 hours of paid sick time and 32 hours of unpaid sick time each year.
 In either instance, employees carry over any unused sick time from year to year.
 However, employees cannot use more than 72 hours (paid or unpaid) per year.